dcwise/dita-badges/README.md

   ![Applicable only to Cloud Compute](./images/tag_cloud-compute_supported.svg) This topic applies exclusively to Cloud Compute.

-Content badging is a medium- to high-risk content strategy for compound publications, that is, publications documenting more than one product or version.
+Content badging allows writing teams to "tag" content as applicable or inapplicable to a specific technology, product, release level, or audience.

 ## A typical use case for content badging